openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 ```

 -Functional DNS server, with all hosts configured by appropriate domain names (Ensure nslookup of the hostnames is successful in
- resolving the machine's IP addresses).The detail steps can be found in below mentioned link.
+ resolving the machine's IP addresses).The detailed steps can be found by going to the following link..
  (https://medium.com/@fromprasath/adding-centos-to-windows-domain-298977008f6c)

  ```